The US credit score system is effectively a numeric summary of your entire borrowing history, but it's far from a global standard.

 Without a US credit history, lenders, landlords, and even some employers won't have a way to evaluate your financial reliability.

-A credit account through Kikoff is one of the fastest ways to start building positive credit history in the US, with no hard credit check required to sign up.
+A credit account through Kikoff is one of the fastest ways to start building positive payment history in the US, with no hard credit check required to sign up.
 Kikoff reports to all three major credit bureaus, so every on-time payment starts building your US credit profile right away.
+Check out the best credit cards for immigrants for more options.

 Conclusion